Inside Joe Biden’s decision to pull troops from Afghanistan and end America’s longest war

 By February 2020, the US and the Taliban had brokered a deal during talks in Qatar, to end the conflict and for America to withdraw.
 Pointedly, the deal did not include representatives of the US-backed Afghan government.

-“I really believe the Taliban wants to do something to show that we’re not all wasting time,” Trump said in Washington, after the agreement was signed.
+“I really believe the Taliban wants to do something to show that we’re not all wasting time,” Trump said in Washington after the agreement was signed.

 “If bad things happen, we’ll go back.”

-During his campaign for the presidency - his third run at the job - Biden had also made clear his views about Afghanistan.
+During his campaign for the presidency – his third run at the job – Biden also made clear his views on Afghanistan.

 He wanted troops out too, though, as with many things, he sought to avoid being nailed down to a rigid timetable.
-There was speculation he might opt to retain a small counter-terrorism force in the country.
+There was speculation he might opt to retain a small counterterrorism force in the country.

 “Americans are rightly weary of our longest war; I am, too.
 But we must end the war responsibly, in a manner that ensures we both guard against threats to our homeland and never have to go back,” he said in September 2020.

-Anyone looking for proof of Biden’s opinions on the matter, was often pointed to the journalist George Packer’s biography of US diplomat Richard Holbrooke, who served as Obama’s special envoy for Afghanistan and Pakistan until he died in December 2010.
+Anyone looking for proof of Biden’s opinions on the matter was pointed to the journalist George Packer’s biography of US diplomat Richard Holbrooke, who served as Obama’s special envoy for Afghanistan and Pakistan until he died in December 2010.

-The book, Our Man: Richard Holbrooke and the End of the American Century, quotes, a private meeting between Biden and the diplomat, in which Holbrooke argued against a US withdrawal from Afghanistan.
+The book, Our Man: Richard Holbrooke and the End of the American Century, quotes a private meeting between Biden and the diplomat, in which Holbrooke argued against a US withdrawal from Afghanistan.

-Biden, whose son Beau, had deployed to Iraq for a year in 2008 as a major with Delaware Army National Guard, reportedly told Holbrooke: “I am not sending my boy back there to risk his life on behalf of women’s rights, it just won’t work, that’s not what they’re there for.”
+Biden, whose son Beau had deployed to Iraq for a year in 2008 as a major with the Delaware Army National Guard, reportedly told Holbrooke: “I am not sending my boy back there to risk his life on behalf of women’s rights; it just won’t work, that’s not what they’re there for.”

-Biden, whose son Beau died from brain cancer in 2015, had not always been opposed to the US’s military effort in Afghanistan.

-When in September 2001, Al-Qaeda attacked New York and Washington, killing almost 3,000 people and delivering an agonising gut-punch to the nation, Biden was a member of the senate, and chair of its Foreign Relations Committee.
+Biden had not always been opposed to the US’s military effort in Afghanistan.
+In September 2001, when al-Qaeda attacked New York and Washington, killing almost 3,000 people and delivering an agonising gut-punch to the nation, Biden was a member of the Senate and chair of its Foreign Relations Committee.

-Shortly afterwards, he, along with almost every member of Congress, voted in favor of the Authorisation for Use of Military Force, a piece of legislation that gave George W Bush, power to invade Afghanistan, to topple Taliban leadership that had hosted Bin Laden,
+Shortly afterwards, he, along with almost every member of Congress, voted in favor of the Authorisation for Use of Military Force, a piece of legislation that gave George W Bush power to invade Afghanistan, to topple the Taliban leadership that had hosted Bin Laden.

-The sole member of both chambers to vote against, was Democratic congresswoman Barbara Lee.
-The California congresswoman was concerned about the vagueness of the language of the resolution, fearful that Bush and neoconservative supporters would use it to expand its original intention.
+The sole member of both chambers to vote against was Democratic congresswoman Barbara Lee.
+The California congresswoman was concerned about the vagueness of the language of the resolution, fearful that Bush and neoconservative supporters would use that to expand its original intention.

-Two years later, when the same legislation was used to invade Iraq, a war justified on false intelligence about Saddam Hussein’s alleged possession of weapons of mass destruction, Lee found herself with company.
+Two years later, when the same legislation was used to invade Iraq in a war premised on false intelligence about Saddam Hussein’s alleged possession of weapons of mass destruction, Lee found she had company.

-But Biden, along with Hillary Clinton, voted in favor of the invasion.
-By 2005, when it had long become clear Saddam had no such weapons, Biden and others were calling their vote a mistake.
+But Biden, along with Hillary Clinton, voted in favour of the invasion.
+By 2005, when it had long since become clear that Saddam had no such weapons, Biden and others were calling their vote a mistake.

-In late 2005, he told NBC News he believed the US had a six-month to turn around a deteriorating situation in its military operation in Iraq, and said of his 2002 vote to empower Bush: “It was a mistake.
+In late 2005, he told NBC News he believed the US had six months to turn around a deteriorating situation in its military operation in Iraq, and said of his 2002 vote to empower Bush: “It was a mistake.
 It was a mistake to assume the president would use the authority we gave him properly.”

 This April, Biden told the nation that he was bringing the troops home.